hardiksa/torqueOLD/docs/users/wallets/ledger.md

 Cosmos `secp256k1` keys are not supported on Torque with Ledger.
 Only Ethereum keys (`eth_secp256k1`) can be generated with Ledger.

-2. **I can’t generate keys using the CLI with `evmosd` with the `--ledger` flag**
+2. **I can’t generate keys using the CLI with `torqued` with the `--ledger` flag**

-CLI bindings with `evmosd` binary are not currently supported.
-In the meantime, you can use the Ethereum Ledger App with EIP712 using [evmos.me](https://evmos.me).
+CLI bindings with `torqued` binary are not currently supported.
+In the meantime, you can use the Ethereum Ledger App with EIP712 using [torque.me](https://torque.me).
 See the [`EIP712 Signing`](#eip712-signing) section for reference.

-3. **I can’t generate a key for the Torque native multisig using the `evmosd` CLI and and Ledger**
+3. **I can’t generate a key for the Torque native multisig using the `torqued` CLI and and Ledger**

-You can generate a multisig wallet using the `evmosd` CLI, although the `--ledger` option is not available at the moment.
+You can generate a multisig wallet using the `torqued` CLI, although the `--ledger` option is not available at the moment.

 4. **I can’t use Metamask or Keplr with the Cosmos Ledger app**